smartbch/docs/whitepaper/SmartBCH_Whitepaper-en.md

 Each validator must pledge some BCH as collateral, which would be slashed should it misbehaves during its duty.

-At the first phase after Moeing chain's launch, only hash power is used for electing validators.
+At the first phase after Smart Bitcoin Cash's launch, only hash power is used for electing validators.
 Locking BCH at mainnet for staking will be implemented later and take effect in a future hard fork.

 ### Token and Gas

-Moeing chain will not introduce new tokens.
+Smart Bitcoin Cash will not introduce new tokens.
 Its native token is BCH, and its gas fees are paid in BCH.

 At the end of a quorum‘s tenure, half of the collected gas fees will be rewarded to the validators and the other half will be burned.
 In this sense, BCH will become a deflationary currency.
 A validator must pledge enough collateral to get its gas fee reward, and the reward must undergo a lock period before it can be spent.

 The [buyback-and-burn](https://medium.com/invao/buyback-and-burn-how-it-works-and-why-its-effective-cb2c7d9b9297) mechanism is very common for exchange tokens (BNB, HT, FTT, OKB, etc) and DeFi governance tokens.
 And Filecoin has a similar mechanism to [burn part of the gas fees](https://docs.filecoin.io/about-filecoin/how-filecoin-works/#gas-fees), which will be followed by Ethereum in [EIP-1559](https://medium.com/@TrustlessState/eip-1559-the-final-puzzle-piece-to-ethereums-monetary-policy-58802ab28a27).
 This mechanism has proven effective, so we decided to use it.

-BCH can be transferred bidirectionally between Bitcoin Cash's mainnet and Moeing chain, which means we can lock certain coins on the mainnet, and unlock the same amount of coins on Moeing chain, and vice versa.
-To bootstrap Moeing chain, we are inviting the major players in Bitcoin Cash's ecosystem to run a federated two-way pegged gateway, which bridges the mainnet and Moeing chain to transfer BCH bidirectionally, just like how [RSK and Liquid](https://blog.rsk.co/noticia/the-cutting-edge-of-sidechains-liquid-and-rsk/) work.
+BCH can be transferred bidirectionally between Bitcoin Cash's mainnet and Smart Bitcoin Cash, which means we can lock certain coins on the mainnet, and unlock the same amount of coins on Smart Bitcoin Cash, and vice versa.
+To bootstrap Smart Bitcoin Cash, we are inviting the major players in Bitcoin Cash's ecosystem to run a federated two-way pegged gateway, which bridges the mainnet and Smart Bitcoin Cash to transfer BCH bidirectionally, just like how [RSK and Liquid](https://blog.rsk.co/noticia/the-cutting-edge-of-sidechains-liquid-and-rsk/) work.

 We are aware that Bitcoin Cash's scripting language is capable of implementing a non-custodial trustless gateway by using a lock script to trace the voting process carried out inside coinbase transactions.
 However, this scheme has not been field-proven.
 We will write up dedicated proposals to describe this scheme and it will be implemented in [CashScript](https://cashscript.org/) upon passing.
-Afterwards, Moeing chain will switch to this new scheme in a hard fork.
+Afterwards, Smart Bitcoin Cash will switch to this new scheme in a hard fork.

 ### Interoperation with other Layer-2 solutions on Bitcoin Cash

 There are many layer-2 extensions on Bitcoin Cash to allow issuers to mint fungible and non-fungible tokens.
 Among them, the most successful and important one is [Simple Ledger Protocol (SLP)](https://simpleledger.cash/).
-In an SLP token's ecosystem, its issuer plays a central role, who can be helpful in the transfer of tokens across Moeing chain.
+In an SLP token's ecosystem, its issuer plays a central role, who can be helpful in the transfer of tokens across Smart Bitcoin Cash.

-For example, if Alice wants to transfer 10 XYZ coins from SLP to Moeing chain, she can send the coins to XYZ's issuer using SLP, then XYZ's issuer will send her 10 coins on Moeing chain, and vice versa.
+For example, if Alice wants to transfer 10 XYZ coins from SLP to Smart Bitcoin Cash, she can send the coins to XYZ's issuer using SLP, then XYZ's issuer will send her 10 coins on Smart Bitcoin Cash, and vice versa.
 To step up security for this process, Alice can use an atomic swap to ensure the transactions on each side both happen or neither happen.

 ### Roadmap

 MoeingADS, MoeingEVM and MoeingDB are almost finished.
-Regardless, some throughput tests are necessary before Moeing chain can be officially launched.
+Regardless, some throughput tests are necessary before Smart Bitcoin Cash can be officially launched.

 MoeingAOT will be ready and take effect after a hard fork by the end of 2021.
 MoeingKV will also be developed in 2021 with the hope to meet potential demands from Bitcoin Cash's mainnet.

 MoeingRollup and MoeingLink will be developed in 2022.
-By then, if the traffic of Moeing chain is congested, they will be deployed in a hard fork for further scaling.
+By then, if the traffic of Smart Bitcoin Cash is congested, they will be deployed in a hard fork for further scaling.

 ### Conclusion

-Moeing chain provides an EVM & Web3 compatible sidechain for Bitcoin Cash, staking its hash power while utilizing BCH as gas.
+Smart Bitcoin Cash provides an EVM & Web3 compatible sidechain for Bitcoin Cash, staking its hash power while utilizing BCH as gas.
 What’s more, by incorporating hardware-friendly components, scalability is unlocked.
 We believe that it will provide the same benefits of ETH2.0 in a much shorter time, achieving a block gas limit of one billion.

-The Moeing chain, to a large extent, can be viewed as a demo and an experiment of the novel and aggressive techniques we have been developing, which aim to optimize storage and execution engines for extreme throughput.
+The Smart Bitcoin Cash, to a large extent, can be viewed as a demo and an experiment of the novel and aggressive techniques we have been developing, which aim to optimize storage and execution engines for extreme throughput.
 Just like other open-source projects, there might be bugs and vulnerabilities in its design and implementation.
-So please be aware of the potential risks and make sure that possible losses are affordable when transferring your assets (including BCH) onto the Moeing chain.
+So please be aware of the potential risks and make sure that possible losses are affordable when transferring your assets (including BCH) onto the Smart Bitcoin Cash.